Nolu-M/Notes-code/README.md

 ### Integrate OneDrive for Business with Power BI
 - use your Power BI and Office365 groups to collaborate and share by using Microsoft OneDrive for Business
+- can use your Power BI and Office365 groups to collaborate and share by using Microsoft OneDrive for Business
+- OneDrive for Business is a potential storage location for your Power BI content that provides version history --> can share your files with an Office365 group to enable several people to work on the same Power BI or Excel files.

+- To connect to a PBIX (Power BI Desktop) file on OneDrive for Business, sign in to the Power BI service and select Get Data.
+Under Create new content, select Files, and then select OneDrive - Business.
+Highlight the file and then select Connect.

+- Your content appears on the left-hand side navigation bar.
+File changes on the OneDrive for Business page will automatically reflect in the Power BI environment and will be recorded in the version history.

+### Publish to web
+- share a Power BI report on a webpage or share it through email.
+This feature of Power BI is often referred to as Publish to web.
+-  select the report that you want to share so that it's displayed on the canvas.
+Then from the menu, select Share.
+A dialog box will appear so that you can share a link to the report
+-  Power BI presents a dialog box where you can:
+    - Share a link using email, which shows the report as a webpage
+    - Copy the link to the report
+    - Share the report using Microsoft Teams
+    - Embed live data in a Microsoft PowerPoint file

+ - can paste the email link into a browser and see your report as a webpage and can interact with that webpage just as you would if you were viewing the report in Power BI.

+## Module 2 - Explore data in Power BI
+### Introduction to the Power BI service

+### Quick insights in Power BI

+### Create and configure a dashboard

+### Ask questions of your data with natural language

+### Create custom Q&A suggestions

+### Share dashboards with your organization

+### Display visuals and tile in full screen

 # 6. Introduction to Power BI administration - 2 modules